ai-2070/net-claude-skill/README.md

 cp -R /tmp/net-claude-skill/net-event-bus /tmp/net-claude-skill/net-payments ~/.claude/skills/
 ```

-Use `<your-repo>/.claude/skills/` instead for a project install.
+Swap in `~/.codex/skills/` for Codex, or `<your-repo>/.claude/skills/` for a project install.
 To hack on the skills locally, clone once and symlink the folders so `git pull` updates them in place.

 </details>

 ## Check it worked

-Restart Claude Code and run `/skills` — **net-event-bus** and **net-payments** should be listed.
+Restart your agent — in Claude Code, `/skills` lists **net-event-bus** and **net-payments**.
 Then just ask for something Net-shaped:

 > *"Wire up a Net publisher and subscriber over the mesh in TypeScript."*
 >
 > *"Price a Net capability with x402 and charge callers to invoke it."*

-Claude loads the matching skill on its own — you never have to name it.
+The matching skill loads on its own — you never have to name it.

 ## What's inside